floooh/floooh.github.io/_posts/2016-08-27-asmjs-diet.md

 or RTTI at all.
 So if you can, compile with '-fno-exceptions' and '-fno-rtti'.
-This is especially important for emscripten, I don't know all the emscripten-specific details since I never use C++ exceptions in my own code, and also avoid 3rd-party-libs that depends on exceptions, but exception handling in asm.js is more expensive than in native code.
+This is especially important for emscripten, I don't know all the emscripten-specific details since I never use C++ exceptions in my own code, and also avoid 3rd-party-libs that depend on exceptions, but exception handling in asm.js is more expensive than in native code.
 May be this will be fixed in WebAssembly, not that I would care, but I heard some C++ coders actually do use exceptions ;)